linpengcheng/PurefunctionPipelineDataflow/README.md

 I was asked why I didn't create several pipeline dataflow design patterns like OO and FP, and I thought, in Chinese Classic Myth Fiction "The Journey to the West", Bodhi  asked the monkey if he wanted to learn `Tiangang 36 change patterns` or `Disha 72 change patterns`, when the monkey chose `Disha 72 change patterns`, his failure has become a foregone conclusion, Bodhi who is the Taoist great God must understand the nature of the Tao, learn the laws of nature, The ever-changing truth, whether the monkey chose `Tiangang 36 change patterns`, or `Disha 72 change patterns`, his thoughts from then on stifled shackles, put on the invisible Tight curse, from then on can not approach  "Tao ", this is not teaching, but playing monkey. :-)

+### Simplicity

-### Simplicity does not mean easy
+Simplicity does not mean easy.
 The pure pipeline system is a simple system. but simplicity does not mean easy.
 Implementing a pure pipeline system is a systematic engineering.
 Hard work must be done to build a complex system into a simple and smooth pure pipeline system.
 This requires great wisdom and pays a lot of difficult Business Process Design (or Reengineering).

 ```
-Everyone thinks that the sage has secret technology, dislikes simple technology,
+Many people think that sages have secret tricks, despise simple technology, and pursue complex,
-and blindly pursues and uses complex technology.
+difficult, and sophisticated technology, but this idea is completely contrary to the facts.
         ---- Wang Yangming,
              the most famous and well-known thinker, philosopher, calligrapher,
              strategist, and educator in China